su2code/su2code.github.io/_docs_v7/Multizone.md

 ## Multi-zone and Multi-physics ##

 A *multi-zone problem* is a problem that consists of multiple zones.
-If there are additionally different physical problems solved in the individual zones (i.e. the option `PHYSICAL_PROBLEM` is different) then we refer to that as a *multi-physics problem*, otherwise we call it a *single-physics problem*.
+If there are additionally different physical problems solved in the individual zones (i.e. the option `SOLVER` is different) then we refer to that as a *multi-physics problem*, otherwise we call it a *single-physics problem*.
 In that sense, every *multi-physics problem* is also a *multi-zone problem*.
 However, both cases differ slighty in how a problem is set up using the config files.

  <a name="singlephysics"></a>
 ### How to set up a single-physics problem ###